cryptean/bitcoinlib/README.md

 	- daemon=1
 	- txindex=1

-- Call `bitcoind -reindex -txindex -debug=net -printtoconsole` and wait until it's finished reindexing (it might take a while).
+- Call `bitcoind -reindex -txindex -debug=net -printtoconsole` and wait until it's finished re-indexing (it might take a while).
 Append `-testnet` if you want to run it for Testnet.
 You need to do this just once.

 - Shut down bitcoind and run it again with these arguments: `bitcoind -daemon -debug=net -printtoconsole`.
 Append `-testnet` if you want to run it for Testnet.
 Wait until it is fully synchronized.